mbarcia/CSV-Payments-PoC/payments-processing-svc/README.md

 ## Service Interfaces

-The service exposes three gRPC services defined in the proto files:
+The service exposes three gRPC services defined in the proto files, each with equivalent REST endpoints:

 ### SendPaymentRecordService